liquiidio/UnityPluginSuiteGitbook/docs/page-md_README.md

 ```

 ### CombinedSignersProvider
-CombinedSignersProvider Is also possible to combine multiple signature providers to complete all the signatures for a transaction
+CombinedSignersProviderIs also possible to combine multiple signature providers to complete all the signatures for a transaction

 Example: